SevenShepherd/SevenShepherd.github.io/_posts/2024-03-06-calvary-chapel.markdown

     - &ldquo;*for the whole world*&rdquo;
 9. <a href="#grace">Resistible Grace (A)</a>
 10. <a href="#perseverance">Perseverance of The Saints (R)</a>
-    - &ldquo;*We do believe in the perseverance of the saints (true believers)**... *Apparently there are many who claim to be believers that in fact are not.*&rdquo;
+    - &ldquo;*Apparently there are many who claim to be believers that in fact are not...
+We do believe in the perseverance of the saints (true believers)...*&rdquo;
 11. <a href="#compatibilist">Compatibilist View Of Free Will (MR)</a>
     - &ldquo;*the sovereignty of God and human responsibility are like two parallel lines*&rdquo;